AlphaBeta906/UUN/src/pages/about.md

 	</div>
 </div>

-The UUN is a cross-world organization responsible for maintaining peace and order in an otherwise chaotic universe.
+The United Universal Nations is a cross-world organization dedicated to creating universal peace between the member nations.

 <div class="divider"></div>
 <a href="/credits/">➥ Credits</a>